 The Australian Thalidomide Survivors Support Program provides support to Australian thalidomide survivors.
 Find out about the program, including who is eligible and what support is available.

-The Clinical Trials Activity initiative helps Australian researchers and patients test new treatments through national and international clinical trials.
+The Clinical Trials Activity initiative will provide $750 million over 10 years from 2022-23.
+It will help Australian researchers and patients test new treatments through national and international clinical trials.